Login to Complete an Application or to Access Judging Panel

 All currently chartered AMA clubs are eligible to apply.
 Grant applications can be submitted by any club member who is also an AMA member.
 Please note that only one application can be submitted per club.

 To promote successful applications, the AMA encourages applicants to submit a complete draft of their application for feedback and review by the optional draft deadline, which typically falls three to four weeks before the final deadline.
-This opportunity allows applicants a chance to submit a complete rough draft of their application so they can receive preliminary feedback on their grant application from the Donor and Programs Specialist and their District Vice President.
+This opportunity allows applicants a chance to submit a complete rough draft of their application so they can receive preliminary feedback on their grant application from the Deputy Director and their District Vice President.
 The optional draft does not count as the final application.
 All applicants who submit an optional draft must also resubmit their final draft by the final deadline.

 The final deadline, February 1 of each year, is the date by which all applicants who want to be considered for the grant must submit their application.
 Although the optional draft deadline is voluntary, the final deadline must be met for consideration.